Giving to St. John’s

 At St. John’s, conversations that begin around the seminar table frequently continue over cups of coffee with classmates and a nearby chalkboard.

-A renovation is now underway that will transform the student experience and restore Mellon Hall as the epicenter of social life on the Annapolis campus.
+Annapolis is in the final stages of a renovation that will transform the student experience and restore Mellon Hall as the epicenter of social life on the Annapolis campus.

 Funded by campaign gifts and a matching grant from the state of Maryland, the project will give students an outdoor terrace, performing arts space, and cozy lounge areas that feel like home.